VanessaMancia/VanessaMancia/README.md

 </summary>
 <h3>Aspiring Cybersecurity Professional<h3>

-- My name is Vanessa.
+- I'm Vanessa nice to meet you!
 - 🧠 I'm actively improving my skillset, enjoy the show
 - 🗃 I'm currently working on compiling my projects
 - 👯 I’m looking to collaborate on any project